First pill for fecal transplants wins FDA approval

 The new treatment from Seres Therapeutics provides a simpler, rigorously tested version of stool-based procedures that some medical specialists have used for more than a decade to help hard-to-treat patients.

-The Food and Drug Administration cleared the capsules for adults who may have trouble fighting off Clostridium difficile, a bacteria that can cause severe nausea, cramping and diarrhea.
+The Food and Drug Administration cleared the capsules for adults who face risks of repeat infections with Clostridium difficile, a bacteria that can cause severe nausea, cramping and diarrhea.

 C. diff is particularly dangerous when it reoccurs, leading to between 15,000 and 30,000 deaths per year.
 It can be killed with antibiotics but they also destroy good bacteria that live in the gut, leaving it more susceptible to future infections.
 The new capsules are approved for patients who have already received antibiotic treatment.